Top 5 shore excursions from port of Livorno, Italy

 Siena, 80 km south of Florence, is known for its 5th-century-old horse race, Palio di Siena.
 It is held in the historical center in July or August amid a festive atmosphere.
 Competing neighborhoods meet in the central piazza, Il Campo, which is transformed into a race track.

-It is possible to combine a few hours in Siena and a half day spent in Lucca.
-A guided tour by bus from Livorno port is the best way to ensure you have time in both towns.
+It is possible to combine a few hours in Siena with a half-day spent in Lucca.
+The best way to ensure you have time in both towns is to take a guided bus tour from Livorno port.

 Soak up the culture and atmosphere of historic Lucca by walking in the medieval center.
 If you are with a guide, they will give you tips for where to eat, drink, and shop at the small hidden gems in the town, such as Enoteca Vanni on Piazza San Salvatore.